On the small prime factors of a non-deficient number: Introduction

 Notice that this theorem has the correct first lead term.

 Norton also proved that

-Thus, Inequality \ref{Improved a(n) bound} is not as strong as it could be although it has the correct lead term, the later terms do not match the asymptotic.
-Improving these later terms to get an explicit function which agrees out to the $O(\frac{n^2}{\log n})$ term appears to be non-trivial at this time.
+Thus, Inequality \ref{Improved a(n) bound} is not as strong as it could be.
+Although Inequality \ref{Improved a(n) bound} has the correct lead term, the later terms do not match the asymptotic.

-In the final section of this paper we then use the same techniques to give a new proof of a theorem about the abundancy of numbers of the form $m! + z$ where $z$ is a fixed non-zero integer.
-We will prove
+In the final section of this paper we use the same techniques to give a new proof of a theorem about the abundancy of numbers of the form $m! + z$ where $z$ is a fixed non-zero integer.
+We will prove the following.